mozilla/release-services/src/releng_docs/pre-requirement.rst

 ===============

 To start working with ``mozilla-releng/services`` there is only one tools that is required to be installed on your system: Nix_.
+Nix (package manager) works alongside any other package manager and can be used with any Linux distribution.
+Many developers confuse Nix_ (the package manager) with NixOS_ (Linux distribution).

-Bellow instructions should work on any recent Linux distribution.
+Bellow instructions should work on any recent enough Linux distribution.

+It is important to know that Nix_ can be safely uninstalled by removing following folders:

+.. code-back:: bash

+    % sudo rm -rf /nix /etc/nix /home/$USER/.nix*

 While installing Nix_ as in a *single user mode* is completly sufficient if you want use Nix as packages manager.
 In case of ``mozilla-releng/services`` we